What are GMC and GPA insurance policies?

 GMC vs. GPA: Which One is Best?

-GMC and GPA serve distinct purposes.
+Group Medical Coverage (GMC) and Group Personal Accident (GPA) Insurance serve distinct purposes.
 GMC focuses on health coverage, addressing illnesses and medical needs, while GPA covers accidents leading to disability or death.
 Ideally, both are beneficial.
 GMC is essential for healthcare costs, whereas GPA acts as a safety net against accidents.
 The "best" depends on your priorities; however, a comprehensive plan often includes both for complete protection.

 Conclusion